chiehting/docker-compose-template/jekyll/README.md

-# docker-jekyll
+# Jekyll

-使用docker建立jekyll環境
+[Jekyll] is a static site generator.
+It takes text written in your favorite markup language and uses layouts to create a static website.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Container version